fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/v3.7.0/Get-AzureRmADApplication.md

 ```

 ### -DisplayNameStartWith
-Fetch all applications starting with the display name.
+Specifies a search string that this cmdlet gets all applications starting with the display name.

 ```yaml
 Type: String